-1. Selection of publications: List the 10 publications of greatest importance to your application.
-Describe how you contributed to each publication, and its relevance to the research project described (maximum 4 lines per publication).
+- Selection of publications: List the 10 publications of greatest importance to your application.
+Describe how you contributed to each publication, and its relevance to your research project (maximum 4 lines per publication).
 Highlight your name in bold in the author list.
 Write “Part of PhD thesis” in bold in brackets for the publications included in your doctoral thesis.

-2. Relevant publications from 2013–2021: In this part, the publications listed under Item 1 shall also be included if they have been published during the period in question.
-Sort the publications, with your name highlighted in bold in the author list, under each heading (publication type) in the following order.
-Write “Part of PhD thesis” in bold in brackets for the publications included in your doctoral thesis:
+- Relevant publications from 2015–2023: In this part, the publications listed under Item 1 shall also be included if they have been published during the period in question.
+Sort the publications, with your name highlighted in bold in the author list, under each heading (publication type) in the order below.
+State “Part of PhD thesis” in bold in brackets for the publications included in your doctoral thesis.

 - Peer-reviewed original articles

 - Peer-reviewed conference contributions, the results of which are not included in other publications